common-clarity/solar-clarity-feedback/README.md

-# Solar Clarity — Community
+# Solar Clarity — Feedback

 This is the place to ask questions, share feedback, and suggest ideas for [Solar Clarity](https://solarclarity.tools) — a free, vendor-neutral DIY solar system sizing calculator.